The News Magazine of HCU

 December 31, 2018: Jayme McGhan Dean, School of Fine Arts

-Jayme McGhan joins HBU as the dean of the School of Fine Arts.
+Jayme McGhan joins HCU as the dean of the School of Fine Arts.
 He was most recently the director of the School of Stage and Screen at Western Carolina University.
 McGhan is a nationally recognized playwright, theater artist and educator.
 His works have been produced and performed in numerous locations.
 McGhan is also an accomplished director, technical director, actor, set designer and lighting designer.

 To hear the podcast, visit Episode #89 Jayme McGhan – Dean, School of Fine Arts (removed).